I’m almost to the finish line of my seemingly never-ending “My Design Style Defined. Well, Sort Of…” series (what the hell was I thinking??). 😯

 WELCOMING FRONT PORCHES & GABLED ROOFS

 The other architectural features that always get me hot and bothered about farmhouses are gabled roofs.
 They add so much depth and character to such a simple vernacular.
-The gabled roofs add the finishing touch to these farmhouses – it’s like they’re wearing little top hats, adding the charming maraschino cherries on top.
+The gabled roofs add the finishing touch to these farmhouses – it’s like they’re wearing little top hats.
+So charming!

 Image Source: Country Living